 By the time World War II began, antibiotics were being used by emergency services to prevent and treat infections, as well.
 Post the war, Ambulance Services were operated as a joint effort between towing operators, medical equipment companies, funeral homes, hospitals, and police/fire departments, indicative of what’s to come in modern years.

-It was only during the 1970s, that ambulances began to resemble the ones of the modern day world.
+It was only during the 1970’s, that ambulances began to resemble the ones of the modern day world.
 The height of the roof was increased, along with the weight carrying capabilities of the ambulances, and sirens were made mandatory, along with tail lifts, ramps, winches, and stretchers.
-The 1980s, on the other hand, brought about official legislation focusing on paediatric and geriatric care.
+The 1980’s, on the other hand, brought about official legislation focusing on pediatric and geriatric care.

 Thus, in the years to come, emergency medical services will not only become more easily available, but their quality, efficiency, and response time will also continue to improve.
 Ultimately, we suspect, a day will come when EMS services will have become completely automated, assisted by bleeding edge technology like AI, robotics, and the like, painting the picture of a much safer and brighter future for mankind.